-Cross cutting recommendations - Take a national leadership role in addressing structural barriers by policy commitment and inquiry to collaborative short and medium term policy options that enable greater access to farm business ownership for farm entrants. - Review options and thresholds that facilitate access to finance for entrant farmers, across all sectors and scales and where appropriate trial and promote models by engaging service providers that are already working to address the lack of equity as the key barrier to entrant farmers accessing finance. - Assess policy opportunities for tax breaks, such as income tax and stamp duty tax that address the reality of entrant farmers being 'part-time farmers' due to needing off-farm income to support their business start-up and establishment phase but avoiding policy reform that may create perverse outcomes. - Continue building on Victoria's position as leading State for small scale farming by ensuring that the Agriculture Victoria Small-scale and Craft program identifies opportunities to target and support entrant farmers and new farm business ownership. - Improve engagement with more young farmers and their needs across all sectors by broadening scope of Young Farmer Advisory Council role in engagement and also working with partners that already have extensive networks. - Consultation processes are required for scale-appropriate regulation, particularly with consideration to the small scale farming sector as entrant farmers are likely to begin operating at smaller scales, particularly as non land-owners. - Explore role of government in assisting guarantee of loans for land purchase or investment in farming enterprises that draws on first homebuyer scheme model and close economic modelling that would avoid perverse outcomes. - Change the definition of new and young farmers to increase access to supports by raising the eligible age to 40 years and also recognition of part-time participation in farming businesses. - Enable greater long-term housing provision to facilitate shared use land across all scales by incentivising use of existing second dwellings for farmer housing and investing in appropriate development of housing on farmed land.
+Cross cutting recommendations 1.
+National leadership role in addressing barriers for new farm entrants National leadership role in addressing structural barriers by policy commitment and inquiry to collaborative short and medium term policy options that enable greater access to farm business ownership for farm entrants.
+2. Facilitate access to finance Review options and thresholds that facilitate access to finance for entrant farmers, across all sectors and scales.
+Where appropriate, trial and promote models by engaging service providers that are already working to address the lack of equity as the key barrier to entrant farmers accessing finance.
+3. Assess policy opportunities for tax breaks Assess policy opportunities for tax breaks, such as income tax and stamp duty tax that address the reality of entrant farmers being 'part-time farmers' due to needing off-farm income to support their business start-up and establishment phase but avoiding policy reform that may create perverse outcomes.
+4. Ensure the Small-scale and Craft program supports young farmer businesses Continue building on Victoria's position as leading State for small scale farming by ensuring that Agriculture Victoria Small-scale and Craft program opportunities to target and support entrant farmers and new farm business ownership.
+5. Engage with more young farmers Improve engagement with more young farmers and their needs across all sectors by broadening the scope of Young Farmer Advisory Council role in engagement and also working with partners that already have extensive networks.
+6. Implement scale-appropriate regulation Consultation processes are required for scale-appropriate regulation, particularly with consideration to the small scale farming sector as entrant farmers are likely to begin operating at smaller scales, particularly as non land-owners.
+7. Government assisting in guarantee of loans for land purchase or investment in farming enterprises Explore the role of federal and state government in assisting guarantee of loans for land purchase or investment in farming enterprises that draws on the first home-buyer scheme model with close economic modelling that would avoid perverse outcomes.